docsbydesign/piClinic/docs/api.md

 The **session** resource contains the valid user sessions that can access the piClinic API.

-The normal sequence of session interaction is to:

-1. POST a session to create a new session and receive its token
-2. GET a session using the token to test its access (this usually done only by administrators and is not commonly used by an application)
-3. PATCH a session to change its default settings
-4. DELETE a session to close it and invalidate its token so it cannot by used again

-### Supported methods

 | ------ | ------ | ------ |
 | Method | Token required? | Action |
 | ------ | ------ | ------ |